Colgate Penstock Pipe Incident

 The rupture caused significant damage to New Colgate Powerhouse and two switchyards shared with Pacific Gas & Electric.
 A full damage assessment is ongoing, but the damage appears extensive.
 As a result, hydropower generation at the Colgate facilities is suspended until repairs can be completed.

 Yuba Water is focused on site safety, environmental protection and damage assessment.
-Crews are removing debris from the river, installing containment measures such as debris and oil booms, conducting water quality monitoring and testing, and working with environmental and regulatory agencies.
+Crews are actively removing debris from the river, maintaining containment measures such as debris and oil booms, conducting water quality monitoring and testing, and working with environmental and regulatory agencies.
 Geotechnical experts are assessing hillside stability and identifying long-term stabilization measures.

 Yuba Water is proactive about maintenance across its facilities.
 The agency strives to stay ahead of major equipment failures, forced outages and prides itself on keeping all equipment and infrastructure in excellent condition.